-In most cases, defaults happen in less developed economies and tend to have negative effects.
+In most cases, defaults happen in less developed economies and have negative effects.
 Not in Iceland’s case.
 In 2007, the country fell into an economic meltdown.

-Thankfully, unlike other EU members, it has its own currency and effectively has more control over economical repercussions.
+Thankfully, unlike other EU members, it has its currency and effectively has more control over economic repercussions.

 So what happened?
 Long story short, Icelandic banks offered competitive interest rates to foreign borrowers.
-Its 3 biggest banks eventually became 10 times bigger than the Icelandic economy.
+As a result, its three biggest banks eventually became ten times bigger than the Icelandic economy.

 Banks went on a foreign overvalued assets spending spree.
-When the Lehman Brothers went bankrupt during the 2008 financial crisis, it resulted in a domino effect eventually reaching Iceland.
+The Lehman Brothers went bankrupt during the 2008 financial crisis, resulting in a domino effect eventually reaching Iceland.
 Most countries bailed out their banks, unlike Iceland.

 Domestic funds were protected, but foreign investors lost their money.
-This resulted in a lot of Icelandic Krona leaving the country and its currency devaluating.
+This resulted in many Icelandic Krona leaving the country and its currency devaluating.

-All the positive consequences from above became reality in Iceland.
+All the positive consequences from above became a reality in Iceland.
 The government also wrote off household debt, leaving consumers with a clean slate to spend within the country.
-If Iceland was part of the Euro currency, things would have been very different.
+But, of course, things would have been very different if Iceland were part of the Euro currency.

-This was the first time that a developed nation missed a payment to the IMF.
-After the 2008 crisis, it had a hard time getting back on its feet.
+This was the first time a developed nation missed a payment to the IMF.
+After the 2008 crisis, it had difficulty getting back on its feet.

-Greek industries lost their competitiveness to surrounding nations.
-Furthermore, the Greek government didn’t crack down on tax evasion and lost a lot of its revenue.
+Greek industries lost their competitiveness with surrounding nations.
+Furthermore, the Greek government didn’t crack down on tax evasion and lost much revenue.

 There was a total lack of competence in the Greek government to reinforce the economy and abide by EU laws.
 Instead, they needed a bailout.
-The country plunged into a recession, unemployment increased and the government relied on other EU member countries for help.
+As a result, the country plunged into a recession, unemployment increased, and the government relied on other EU member countries for help.
 Don’t be like Greece, be like Iceland.

-Let’s move back into the positive section of what happens when a country defaults one last time.
+Let’s move back to the positive section of what happens when a country defaults one last time.
 Defaults are common in Central and South America.
-For Ecuador, it happened before.
+But, for Ecuador, it happened before.

 However, there is some positive this time.
-The economy was already in a turmoil pre-pandemic.
-In the spring of 2021, a new president came into power, Guillermo Lasso.
+The economy was already in turmoil pre-pandemic.
+Then, in the spring of 2021, a new president came into power, Guillermo Lasso.

-Lasso, former banker, made sure Ecuadorians were vaccinated at the same rate as most Europeans, revamped the oil industry and is gaining the confidence of many Ecuadorian industries and investors.
+Lasso, a former banker, made sure Ecuadorians were vaccinated at the same rate as most Europeans, revamped the oil industry, and gained the confidence of many Ecuadorian industries and investors.
 He eliminated many duties and import restrictions and began economic reforms.

 This sent Ecuadorian bonds on a record year and the best among all countries.
-It is a rarity to have a clean and positively focused government in that part of the world.
+Having a clean and positively focused government in that part of the world is a rarity.
 Good things may continue to come in Ecuador.

-Other South American countries such as Venezuela and Argentina have been plagued with defaults.
-Their governments aren’t as focused on the well-being of their citizens and lack the discipline to create a better environment for everyone.
+Other South American countries, such as Venezuela and Argentina, have been plagued with defaults.
+This is because their governments aren’t as focused on the well-being of their citizens and lack the discipline to create a better environment for everyone.

-Today, Russia is unable to pay its debt obligations in USD or Euros.
-Instead, it insists on paying with a very weak Ruble which is against its contractual obligations.
+Today, Russia cannot pay its debt obligations in USD or Euros.
+So instead, it insists on paying with a very weak Ruble, which is against its contractual obligations.

 Many Russian assets outside the country’s borders are frozen due to its war with Ukraine.
 Russia is threatening legal action if it is forced to default.
 The issue will not likely be resolved anytime soon.

-Russia doesn’t have much debt since it is trying to distance itself from other global markets.
-Its debt to GDP ratio is only 17%, much lower than most nations.
-If Russia does default, there won’t be any major global repercussions, thankfully.
+Russia has little debt since it is trying to distance itself from other global markets.
+As a result, its debt-to-GDP ratio is only 17%, much lower than most nations.
+Thankfully, if Russia does default, there won’t be any major global repercussions.

 Debt to GDP ratio: Divide a nation’s debt by its GDP

 What happens when a country defaults?
 To conclude, defaults aren’t rare.
 The amount is the most important part of the equation.
-Japan’s record 254% ($9T USD) debt to GDP ratio is much more concerning than Russia’s 17% ($75B).
+Japan’s record 254% (USD 9T) debt-to-GDP ratio is much more concerning than Russia’s 17% ($75B).

 As long as countries pay their obligations, we are fine.
-Unfortunately, debt doesn’t cancel out between countries.
-We saw two examples of countries defaulting and coming back stronger than before (Iceland and Ecuador).
+But, unfortunately, debt doesn’t cancel out between countries.
+We saw two examples of countries defaulting and returning stronger than before (Iceland and Ecuador).

-However, the political and economical climate isn’t the same in every country.
+However, the political and economic climate isn’t the same in every country.
 It takes willingness and discipline from citizens and political parties to make things work.